cs480x-21c/02-DataVis-5Ways/README.md

  things get a lot easier.
 I created a svg and added axis, labels and shapes to it.
  I also created tooltips so that when the mouse hover over a point, there will be a message pops up; and when the mouse moves away, the message disappears.
+ Pink is bmw, green is ford, cyan is honda, orange is mercedes and purple is toyota.

   ![](img/d3.jpg)